NickB-26/Investigating-Windows-Event-Logs-for-Security-Incidents/README.md

 ## 🎯 Project Overview

-Windows Event Logs are one of the most important data sources available to a SOC analyst.
-They record everything from successful and failed authentication attempts to privilege escalation and system errors — and being able to interrogate them quickly with native tools is a fundamental skill.
+Windows Event Logs were the first thing I dug into when I started learning SOC fundamentals — and for good reason.
+They record everything from login attempts to privilege escalation, and being able to query them quickly with native tools felt like a skill worth having before touching a SIEM.

-This project walks through five practical exercises focused on credential-based attack detection (Event IDs **4624** and **4625**), demonstrating the full investigation workflow: **access → filter → export → parse → correlate**.
+This project covers five exercises built around credential-based attack detection using Event IDs **4624** and **4625**, following the full workflow: **access → filter → export → parse → correlate**.

 ---

 ## 📋 Pre-requisites

 - Basic understanding of the Windows operating system
 - Familiarity with the command-line interface
 - Administrative privileges on the Windows machine

 ---

 ## 🖥️ Lab Environment